mstrap/bugtraq/README.txt

   Issues #3, #4 and #5: Git Bugtraq Configuration options (see #12)

-logRegex will pick "Issues #3, #4 and #5" and logRegex1 will pick "3", "
+logregex will pick "Issues #3, #4 and #5" and logregex1 will pick "3", "
 4" and "5".

 Note: in Git-Config-like files, backslashes needs to be escaped (see